 Mobile Deep Linking: What, Why, How

 Native apps (also referred to as simply mobile apps) provide the best possible user experience and push businesses forward.
-But there is an opportunity to get even more benefits from this kind of apps — the deep linking.
+But there is an opportunity to get even more benefits from this kind of app — deep linking.

-What is it?
-Why to use it?
-How to get it?
-In this blog post, we are going to answer all these questions.
+But what is it?
+How to use deep linking?
+Why use it at all?
+In this blog post, we are going to answer all these tricky questions.

 There are several types of app deep linking: traditional, deferred, and contextual.